-- "The organization shall retain responsibility for safety when contracting out any processes and when receiving any item, product or service in the supply chain11" (para.
-4.33 of GSR Part 2 [5]). - "The organization shall have a clear understanding and knowledge of the product or service being supplied12.
-The organization shall itself retain the competence to specify the scope and standard of a required product or service, and subsequently to assess whether the product or service supplied meets applicable safety requirements" (para.
-4.34 of GSR Part 2 [5]). - "The management system shall include arrangements for qualification, selection, evaluation, procurement and oversight of the supply chain" (para.
-4.35 of GSR Part 2 [5]). - "The organization shall make arrangements for ensuring that suppliers of items, products and services important to safety adhere to safety requirements and meet the organization's expectations of safe conduct in their delivery" (para.
+- "4.33.
+The organization shall retain responsibility for safety when contracting out any processes and when receiving any item, product or service in the supply chain11" (para.
+4.33 of GSR Part 2 [5]).

+- "4.34.
+The organization shall have a clear understanding and knowledge of the product or service being supplied12.
+The organization shall itself retain the competence to specify the scope and standard of a required product or service, and subsequently to assess whether the product or service supplied meets the applicable safety requirements" (para.
+4.34 of GSR Part 2 [5]).

+- "4.35.
+The management system shall include arrangements for qualification, selection, evaluation, procurement, and oversight of the supply chain" (para.
+4.35 of GSR Part 2 [5]).

+- "4.36.
+The organization shall make arrangements for ensuring that suppliers of items, products and services important to safety adhere to safety requirements and meet the organization's expectations of safe conduct in their delivery?" (para.
 4.36 of GSR Part 2 [5]).

-"11 The supply chain, described as 'suppliers', typically includes: designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
-The supply chain can also include other parts of the organization and parent organizations."
+"11-The supply chain, described as 'suppliers', typically includes: designers, vendors, manufacturers and constructors, employers, contractors, subcontractors, and consigners and carriers who supply safety related items.
+The supply chain can also include other parts of the organization and parent organizations.".

-"12The capability of the organization to have a clear understanding and knowledge of the product or service to be supplied is sometimes termed an 'informed customer' capability."
+"12The The capability of the organization to have a clear understanding and knowledge of the product or service to be supplied is sometimes termed an 'informed customer' capability."

-5.123 In cases where there are long time periods involved in radioactive waste management, the responsible organization should plan how it will manage the availability and quality of equipment, and the procurement of any structures, systems or components that need to be replaced.
-This may be 48 achieved by ensuring that suppliers do not cease operation without prior warning, by ensuring that there is a diversity of supply, and by ensuring that the organization has sufficient spare parts.
-In some instances, research and development may be necessary to provide an advance warning of potential failure of equipment or structures, systems or components, or to identify potential replacements.
+5.123 In cases where there are long time periods involved in radioactive waste management, the responsible organization should plan how it will manage the availability and quality of equipment7 and the procurement of any structures, systems or components that need to be replaced.
+This may be achieved by ensuring that The organization should monitor suppliers so that they do not cease operation without prior warning, by ensuring and ensure that there is a diversity of supply, and by ensuring.
+The organization should ensure that the organization it has sufficient spare parts.
+In some instances, research and development may be necessary to provide an advance warning of the potential failure of equipment or structures, systems or components, or to identify potential replacements.
 Financial arrangements should be put in place to accommodate long term needs, and procurement plans should be consistent with these.